Autodesk/bionano-wetLabAccelerator/README.md

 - in this directory: `npm install && bower install`
 - run the server: `grunt serve`

 ### TODO

 - enable addition of arbitrary instructions in protocol - drag and drop
   - scaffolds for each instruction? or just add required for templates?

+- required fields + UI feedback

 - support high level ordering API

-- list of containers, projects, etc. for side?

 - json editor - have a save so that model doesn't reposition cursor, but need to validate

-- ability to download JSON

-- more complete pricing / verification

-- accordion
+- abstraction for project / container etc. lists so all update when changed

 #### Pretty + Nice features